gc3-uzh-ch/gridka-school/tutorial/keystone.rst

 Keystone
 ++++++++

+Keystone stores information about different, independent services:

+* Users, passwords and tenants
+* authorization tokens
+* service catalog

+These can be stored on different locations, for instance you can store tokens using `memcached
+<http://memcached.org/>`_, user/password/tenant informations on LDAP,
+and the service catalog on a file.

+However, the easiest way to configure keystone and possibly the most common is to use MySQL for all of them, therefore this is how we are going to configure it.

 On the **db-node** you need to create a database and a pair of user and password for the keystone service::